EternalII/Road-Accident-ML/README.md

 ## Results
 So far the data's accuracy is set at 80%, which is good enough but not perfect.
 The best algorithm was the decision tree, which showed only about 0.9% improvement.
+For clarification, by pointing at a remote area the machine will return "3", meaning if a crash takes place there, it's most likely not that severe.
+On the other hand, point at a road with nearby incidents, you might get "2" or "1" as a result, which means the accident will be severe.

 ## The Code
 We are using Anaconda distribution for the Python Code.
 The libraries being used in this project are Pandas, Scikit-learn, Matplotlib and Seaborn.